 Dominique Mercy: The Legacy of Pina Bausch

-Then in early February her own company, Tanztheater Wuppertal, returns to Sadler’s Wells with one of her most engaging creations, Masurca Fogo.
+Early in February her own company, Tanztheater Wuppertal, returns to Sadler’s Wells with one of her most engaging creations, Masurca Fogo.

-And in March, English National Ballet (ENB) become only the second company in the world to be granted permission to perform Pina Bausch’s extraordinary reading of Stravinsky’s Rite of Spring.
+In March, English National Ballet become only the second company in the world to be granted permission to perform Pina Bausch’s extraordinary reading of Stravinsky’s Rite of Spring.

-This, though, is a dress rehearsal with a difference - a major difference - for they are being observed by a very expert pair of eyes: those of Dominique Mercy, veteran performer with Tanztheater Wuppertal Pina Bausch and for a while co-director of the company, following Bausch’s untimely death in 2009.
+So, for the first three months of the year London will intermittently be home to Dominique Mercy, veteran performer with Tanztheater Wuppertal Pina Bausch and for a while co-director of the company, following Bausch’s untimely death in 2009.

 There are no airs and graces about Mercy.
 He is a quiet, unassuming man now in his sixties, with a glorious sense of humour, an obvious passion for theatre in all its manifestations, and an endless curiosity about where it may lead.